 Male Dall's sheep are called rams and are distinguished from the females (ewes) by their massive curling horns.
 Horns are different from antlers in that horns are a slow-growing, permanent bone, covered by a thin sheath of hard, bony keratin.
 The entire horn is never shed or "dropped" like antlers.
 Ram horns grow continually in a spiral, but growth slows down during winter.
 The annual decrease of horn growth results in a pattern of rings along the horn called annual rings.
 A sheep's age can be determined by counting these rings.
 Ewes have horns that are shorter, blunter, and grow in a gentle arc over the head.
 They also have annual rings.
 Rams frequently use their horns to fight during the mating season.

 The adult rams live in groups apart from the ewes except during the late fall mating season.
 The young are called lambs and are born in late May or early June.
 In anticipation of lambing, ewes seek protection from predators in rugged cliffs and will remain there a few days until the newborn lambs are ready to travel.

-Like many animals in Alaska, Dall sheep eat a wide variety of plants during the summer, when food is abundant.
-Winter diets are more limited and can include dry, frozen grasses, sedges, lichens and moss.
-Dall sheep often travel great distances to visit mineral licks in the spring.
+Like many animals in Alaska, Dall's sheep eat a wide variety of plants during the summer, when food is abundant.
+Winter diets are more limited and can include dry, frozen grasses, sedges, lichens, and moss.
+Dall's sheep often travel great distances to visit mineral licks in the spring.
 They eat the soil at these typically rocky outcrops where high concentrations of minerals are pooled.
 This replenishes essential minerals that the sheep cannot get from their daily diet of plants.